fran-atic/HR-Analytics-Dashboard-Python-Pandas-Power-BI/README.md

 Before building the dashboard, the dataset was cleaned and preprocessed using Python (pandas):

 - Removed irrelevant and constant columns
-- Removed redundant salary columns
-- Selected only analysis-relevant features
+- Checked for duplicated values
-- Created cleaned dataset for Power BI consumption
+- Checked for null values

 The dashboard helps answer:
 - Why are employees leaving?